alexadmin/it_overview/README.md

 - when application write/read file to remote folder, application thinks that it is local directory, but it is not truth.
 This folder has network latency and application may crash.
 - very difficult troubleshooting.
 When problems with file synchronization happen you should check 2 things: port accessibility and file system permissions, if something go wrong with NFS, you should troubleshoot whole protocol - https://tools.ietf.org/html/rfc1813, and samba even more robust.
 - intelligent write to server.
 When you configure file synchronization you can limit synchronization bandwidth, it can prevent server overload.

-# backup
-- if you use rsync run as root on both servers, source server should be completely accessible.
-For example Bacula documentation: "The Clients (bacula-fd) must run as root to be able to access all the system files."

 # ddos
 dos - attack from one server